Gray Family History

 2001

-Snap-Rite relocates to Lake Park, Georgia, opening a 155,000 sq. ft. facility.
+• Snap-Rite relocates from Coats, NC to Lake Park, Georgia to better serve the Florida, Georgia, Alabama market.
+The company currently operates in a 155,000 sq. ft. facility.

 2002